 Use holidays wisely

 So now you can start the school year armed with a wealth of IB Diploma Coordinators’ top tips for students to get the most from their learning.
-What’s more, your child will come away with organisational habits that they’ll also take with them into further studies and beyond.
+What’s more, your child will come away with organisational habits that they’ll also take with them into further studies.

 By Sandra Steiger – Academic Support Manager at TutorsPlus

 Sandra Steiger has over 10 years’ experience teaching English at various schools in Switzerland.
 She now works as Academic Support Manager at TutorsPlus.
-During her 6 years at the International School of Geneva, she was also the Service Learning programme Coordinator, International Award Supervisor, a Homeroom Mentor and Head of Year 8.
+She was also the Service Learning programme Coordinator, International Award Supervisor, a Homeroom Mentor and finally, Head of Year 8.